iPlumb3r/BizApp-Spec-Methodo/Template/FolderHierarchy.md

-Template for GitHub Folder Hiearchy
+Template for GitHub Folder Hierarchy
 ==

 GitHub repositories related application specification are organized like this :